Ariel Castro kidnappings: Castro's family

 Many of Castro's family disowned him, denounced his actions, and apologized to the victims and their families.
 His brothers Pedro and Onil, who were arrested alongside him but later released, appeared on a CNN interview denouncing him and expressing their shock.
 They also detailed how when they visited Ariel’s house, he would keep certain areas off limits for visitors.
 A member of Castro's extended family in Puerto Rico alleged that "a demon inside him made him lose his mind."

 Castro's son, journalist Ariel Anthony Castro, refused to visit his father in prison.
 He also struggled with sharing the same name as his father.

-Castro's daughter, Emily Castro, was found guilty of attempted murder after she slashed her 11-month-old daughter's throat four times with a knife on April 4, 2007, the day after the baby's father moved out of their home.
-She was serving her 25-year prison sentence during and after the kidnappings.

-In January 2014, Castro's nephew, Jeremi J. Alicea, was arrested for and charged with 22 counts related to child pornography, including 21 counts of pandering sexually oriented matter involving a minor and one count of possessing a criminal tool.